NKUShaw/NKUShaw.github.io/_pages/about.md

 ## Submitted Papers
 * [ICLR 2026] A paper about Diffusion.
 * [ICLR 2026] A paper about Machine Unlearning.
-* [Clinical Trials on Alzheimer’s Disease conference (CTAD) 2025] A paper about AI for Healthcare.

 <h2 id="statistic">Statistic</h2>